 Overdose deaths contribute to between a third and a half of all drug-related deaths.
 In most cases, overdose deaths are attributed to opioids.

 With continued use, opioid receptors become less responsive.
 The body develops a tolerance to the drug, and in order to produce the same effects, more of the substance must be taken.
 This makes opioid overdose more likely.

 As the opioid epidemic is occurring on a large scale, the number of opioid overdoses can be reduced by individual actions.
 When a person survives, it’s because someone was there to respond.
-In fact, around 70% of people who use drugs witness a drug overdose during their lifetime.

 There’s a specific group of people who are at a higher risk of experiencing an opioid overdose.
 The group includes people who:

 Have developed an opioid dependence